-When you book a car, you’re covered by our comprehensive insurance policy.
-If you are responsible for damage, and you haven't breached an important term of the member agreement (e.g. by driving off road), then the most you would need to pay is your Damage Cover Liability (DCL) amount - subject to some common-sense insurance exclusions.
+When you borrow cars with Car Next Door, you’re covered by our comprehensive insurance policy.
+If you’re responsible for damage, the most you’ll need to pay is your Damage Cover Liability (DCL) amount - subject to some common-sense insurance exclusions.

 Protecting yourself against damage costs

-- Always take clear photos of every surface of the vehicle before you drive AND when you end your trip, and keep them for at least 30 days after your trip ends.
-You will be able to use these photos to prove that damage did not occur during your trip.
+- Always take clear photos of every surface and the interior of the car before you drive AND when you end your trip, and upload them through the app or website.
+These photos protect you from being held responsible for damage that didn't happen during your trip.

-If damage is discovered after your booking and you can't provide us with photos showing it did not occur during your booking, you may be liable and responsible for the cost of repairs.
+If damage is discovered after your trip and you can't provide us with photos showing it did not occur during your trip, you may be liable and responsible for the cost of repairs, up to your DCL.